Ikechukwu980/dynamic-website-fleetcart/README.md

       then connect the EC2 instance with the RDS in the web page. by provider all the imformation of your RDS in the web page

-# STEP 13, INPORT THE DUMMY DATA FOR THE WEB-SITE
+# STEP 13, IMPORT THE DUMMY DATA FOR THE WEB-SITE
     1. Navigate to the EC2 instance console create a keypair
         Name: dummy-keypair